 There are several DIY methods to remove water stains from wood floors, but first, you need to follow these steps:

-1. To prevent your flooring from getting wet, you need to find and eliminate the source of the moisture.
+- To prevent your flooring from getting wet, you need to find and eliminate the source of the moisture.
 Check for leaking pipes, roof damage, or other possible causes of moisture reaching your flooring.
-Your cleansing efforts will be fruitless If water continues to penetrate your flooring.
+Your cleansing efforts will be fruitless if water continues to penetrate your flooring.

-2. Remove excess water from the flooring with a towel or broom until the amount of moisture remaining on the floor is minimised
+- Remove excess water from the flooring with a towel or broom until the amount of moisture remaining on the floor is minimized.

 Using a Hair Dryer